-- 1. Has ED-315 been appropriately restructured, clarified and modernised in order to promote a more consistent and robust process for the identification and assessment of the risk of material misstatement.
+- Has ED-315 been appropriately restructured, clarified and modernised in order to promote a more consistent and robust process for the identification and assessment of the risk of material misstatement.
 In particular: - a.
 Do the proposed changes help with the understandability of the risk identification and assessment process?
-Are the flowcharts helpful in understanding the flow of the standard (i.e. how the requirements interact and how are they iterative in nature)?

-Yes.
-The consideration of IT and data analytics assists in ensuring that the risk assessment process is robust and up to date with trends emerging in the market currently.
+Are the flowcharts helpful in understanding the flow of the standard (i.e., how the requirements interact and how are they iterative in nature)?
+Yes, the proposed changes set out the risk assessment procedures that form the foundation for an audit of financial statements.
+The consideration of information technology and data analytics assists in ensuring that the risk assessment process is now robust and up to date with trends emerging in the market currently.
+The standard contains essential enhancements to the auditor's risk assessment process with the objective of establishing more robust requirements and appropriately detailed guidance to drive auditors to perform consistent and effective identification and assessment of the risks of material misstatement.
 This enhances the basis upon which auditors design and perform audit procedures that are responsive to the risks of material misstatement, leading to the attainment of sufficient appropriate audit evidence.

-The flowcharts are useful in the understanding of the risk identification and assessment process.
+The flowcharts are useful in the understanding of the risk identification and assessment process as they clearly elaborate how the steps interact from how risks are identified and the related responses.
 The risk identification and assessment processes are iterative in nature from the gathering process and analysing of information.